EGI-Federation/datahub-documentation/source/api.rst

 documented in :ref:`auth-token-using-web-interface` or using a command line call as documented hereafter.

-The following variables can be exported:
+The following variables should be set:

 * `OIDC_TOKEN`: OpenID Connect Access token, see https://wiki.egi.eu/wiki/Federated_Cloud_OpenStack_Providers#Obtaining_an_access_token